 Not only that, but it is also a great topic for “Show And Tell” session to their new classmates of how the magic works with this zipper + ribbon strip…”See, this is a strip of ribbon, and I am going to turn it into a pencil pouch…. *zip**zip**zippppp***…. tadaaaa…. a pencil pouch!!!!”.
 School is fun with friends and books around.

-Recently, I received an overwhelming and fantastic responses came all over the world to visit the tutorial of the Zip-Itself Tetrahedron Coin Purse, the same concept of this zip-it-up pencil pouch.
+Recently, I received overwhelming and fantastic responses came all over the world to visit the tutorial of the Zip-Itself Tetrahedron Coin Purse, the same concept as this zip-it-up pencil pouch.
 Among the feedback and comments, some of you found it difficult to understand at some point, but I am glad that after putting your hands on it, you’ve made yourself some successful coin purses.

 As usual, practice makes perfect!
 Grandma G even tried it on with her sewing machine with a wider ribbon that her daughter Jessica of How About Orange designed.
 Jessica also shared the post with her readers.

 I was so happy that you all like the coin purse so much.
-As an appreciation for all your visits and feedback, I developed another tutorial to the same concept.
+As an appreciation for all your visits and feedback, I developed another tutorial on the same concept.
 This time both boys and girls can use this zip-it-up pencil pouch (just have to be fair to the boys too, right?).

 Hope you like this Zip-It-Up Pencil Pouch as much as the coin purse.
 Please find the tutorial after this.

 Zip-It-Up Pencil Pouch